-New Boeing chief executive: planemaker can be 'much better'
+New Boeing chief executive: Planemaker can be 'much better'

-Boeing Co's new chief executive, David Calhoun, assumed the job on Monday as the U.S. planemaker battles to recover from two fatal crashes of 737 MAX planes that killed 346 people in five months and led to the model's worldwide grounding in March.

-WASHINGTON: Boeing Co's new chief executive, David Calhoun, assumed the job on Monday as the U.S. planemaker battles to recover from two fatal crashes of 737 MAX planes that killed 346 people in five months and led to the model's worldwide grounding in March.
+WASHINGTON: Boeing Co's new chief executive, David Calhoun, assumed the job on Monday (Jan 13) as the US planemaker battles to recover from two fatal crashes of 737 MAX planes that killed 346 people in five months and led to the model's worldwide grounding in March.

 Calhoun, a former executive at Blackstone private equity group and experienced corporate crisis manager, is already working to repair the company's relationships with regulators, airlines and lawmakers.
 He previously headed a General Electric Co division that included airplane engines.